Updated: Dec 31, 2020

 We are building up expectations and creating false impressions that the finished, polished and perfect products that we see are the first and only drafts or were created ad-lib.
-That slide deck, that presentation, that speech at the all-staff get together or that executive who exudes gravitas and commands the room are never the first versions.
-They are like drafts of a book, the first draft isn’t usually fit to be shared, the second and third drafts deliver the fourth draft which probably then needs reviewing by a proof reader and copy editor before publication.
+That slide deck, that presentation, that speech at the all-staff get together or that executive who exudes gravitas and commands the room is never the first version.
+Each is like drafts of a book, the first draft isn’t usually fit to be shared, the second and third drafts deliver the fourth draft which probably then needs reviewing by a proofreader and copy editor before publication.

 These successful executives receive help, it could be from an executive coach, it could be an excellent boss, a mentor, a reverse mentor, a sponsor, a trusted peer, a family member or friend who provides the valuable insights and plays one of a number of roles helping out.
 Better yet, it is a collection of these helping you to become even better.

 Behind the scenes

 Here is a powerful example of what I am talking about.
 Everyone by now will have watched talks on TED.com and no doubt will have their favourites, the ones that we go back to like a favourite book and share with others.
 One of my most-liked talks is by Susan Cain (author and Chief Revolutionary of Quiet Revolution), she gave a 2012 TED talk “The power of introverts” which has collected over 21 million views.

 It is a moving story about how it can be difficult being an introvert in a culture where being social and outgoing are prized above all else.
 Susan gives a powerful, personal performance to get her message across.
 In a recent podcast interview that I listened to, Susan explained how she hired a coach, a specialist personal presentation coach to work with her for the full week prior to giving that talk.
 To deliver one 19-minute talk on a subject she was deeply passionate about and an expert in, Susan not only required the help of a coach but worked with them for a full week!

 Spread the word